James Long Company

 VITC Vertical Interval Time Code generator for synchronizing

-field-recorded videotapes
+field-recorded video

 - Audio Tone Detector